 We investigate long-run earnings responses to taxes in the presence of dynamic returns to effort.
-Our main contributions are as follows.
 First, we develop a theoretical model of earnings determination with dynamic returns to effort.
 In this model, earnings responses are delayed and mediated by job switches.
-Second, using administrative data from Denmark, we verify our model's predictions about earnings and hours-worked patterns over the lifecycle.
+Second, using administrative data from Denmark, we verify our model's predictions about earnings and hoursworked patterns over the lifecycle.
 Third, we provide a quasi-experimental analysis of long-run earnings elasticities.
 Informed by our model, the empirical strategy exploits variation among job switchers.
-We find that long-run elasticities are considerably larger than short-run elasticities.
+We find that the long-run elasticity is around 0.5, considerably larger than the short-run elasticity of roughly 0.2.